ConvivioTeam/cookbook/delivery_recipe/technical-delivery/automation/README.md

 #### Frontend
 Task runners such as [Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/) are important and useful frontend development tools, for tasks such as:

-- Compiling SASS
+- Compiling and minifying CSS
-- Minifying SASS
-- Minifying JS
-- Concatenating/Uglifying JS
+- Compiling and minifying JS
 - Compressing images
 - Watching for changes and running certain tasks on file change
 - Refreshing the browser on file change

+Frontend dependencies should be managed with a package management tool, the most widely advocated being [NPM](https://www.npmjs.com/) with [Browserify](http://browserify.org) (though [other options](https://www.slant.co/topics/1488/~front-end-package-managers) are available, in certain circumstances).

 #### Backend